lfcj/EssentialFeed/README.md

     -   Each commit should have working code with all tests green, even if not refactored not clear yet.
 -   Identifying Application-specific vs. Application-agnostic logic
     -   Specific use cases may not suit every application, but core business modesl/rules/policies should.
+-   By keeping methods without side effects that validate our cache we can schedule periodic runs for them without worrying about collateral changes.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift